NREL/SOEP-QSS/README.md

 * Diagnostic output can be enabled, which includes a line for each quantization-related variable update.

 Run `QSS --help` to see the command line usage.

+## Building an FMU-QSS

+Instructions for building an FMU-QSS from an FMU-ME (FMU for Model Exchange) follows.
+* The [fmu-uuid](https://github.com/viproma/fmu-uuid) application must be on your PATH to generate and FMU-QSS with GUID checking.
+* The same FMIL setup and `setProject` console configuration as for the QSS application is assumed.
+* The `bin/FMU-QSS.gen.py` (Python 2.7 or 3.x) script generates the FMU-QSS from an FMU-ME adapted for QSS use.
+* From a console configured with `setProject` move to an empty working directory and copy in the FMU-ME .fmu file.
+* Run `FMU-QSS.gen.py <FMU-ME_name>.fmu` to start the generation process.
+  * Additional options can be seen by running `FMU-QSS.gen.py --help`.
+* This will generate the FMU-QSS `modelDescription.xml` file, build the FMU-QSS shared/dynamic library, and zip the FMU-QSS into a file with a name of the form `<FMU=ME_name>_QSS.fmu`.
+The FMU-ME fmu is embedded in the `resources` folder within the FMU-QSS .fmu zip file.

+## Running an FMU-QSS

+To run an FMU-QSS:
+* `QSS <FMU-QSS_name>.fmu`

+FMU-QSS support is basic at this point.
+Support for connecting inputs and outputs and for inputs with discrete events will be added before or during JModelica integration.